Jerold Ottley: Personal life and death

 Ottley married JoAnn South in 1956, and they remained married until his death.
 She was an accomplished soprano who, like her husband, was a Fulbright scholar at Cologne's Academy of Music.
-Together, they had two children.
-Their daughter, Allison, followed her mother's footsteps and became a singer; their son played the keyboard.
+Together, they had two children, Brent and Allison.

-Ottley and his wife were diagnosed with COVID-19 in November 2020 amid the pandemic in Utah.
-He died from complications of the virus on February 19, 2021, at age 86, in Salt Lake City.
+Ottley and his wife were diagnosed with COVID-19 in November 2020 during the pandemic in Utah.
+He died from complications of the virus in Salt Lake City, on February 19, 2021, at age 86.